The Great Benefits Of Your Company's Employee Stock Purchase Plan

 Your company may offer you an attractive benefit that is even better than stock options.
 An employee stock purchase plan (ESPP) enables you to purchase company stock often at a discount from the market price.
 In the most generous plans, you buy the stock with payroll deductions of up to 15% of your paycheck (you decide how much within this range, with a $25,000 annual maximum for tax-qualified plans).

 An ESPP offers a way to purchase company stock easily and on favorable terms, giving you (not just top executives) an opportunity to share the potential growth of your company's stock.
-Fitting ESPPs into your financial plan is worth trying (see a related article).
+Fitting ESPPs into your financial plan is worth trying (see the article 10 Financial-Planning Rules Every ESPP Participant Should Know elsewhere on this website).

 A Great Deal